 Rock.
 He was the winner of the prestigious George Lyman Literary Award for Best American Maritime History of 1994 for his book

 The Hunt for HMS De Braak: Legend and Legacy.

-the wreck.
-On completion of his work, he delivered an excellent public lecture
+During his visit, he delivered an excellent public lecture

 Check out Don's other pages on this link